Video Lighting Guide Part 3: Basic Lighting Setups

 When you place a single light source directly behind a subject, you can create a silhouette kicker or a halo effect, depending on the type of light you’re using.

-Also, try experimenting with placing the light behind your subject’s head, back, and feet and see what it does for the subject and scene.
+Also, try placing the light behind your subject’s head, back, and feet and see what it does for the subject and scene.

 How to create a 2-point lighting setup